Eugene-Damiani/tic-tac-toe/README.md

 Planning:

-I knew the easy part of this project was going to be the CSS and HTML aspect.
-My major focus was reviewing past lesson on JavaScript and working out what will work and wont work in order to have this compelete.
-A lot of what had taken up my time was trail and error looking at what will work vs. what doesn't work.
+My major focus was reviewing past lessons on JavaScript and working out what will work and doing trail with the game logic of what was going to work and not work.
+Create a schedule and timeline of how long each phase of the project to take.

+Languages used for this game:
+JavaScript
+html
+CSS
+Bootstrap

+Things to add:
+Functioning Restart Button
+Chnage password function to work
+Alert when game ends and who won forms must clear after success
+Give feedback to user on successful action

+Add-ons:
+Have the Sign-up botton become hidden on sign-in.
+Have the win/draw alert be on a sperate page that doesn't interput the first page.
+Have 2-players play remotly
+Player stats
+An A.I.
+Have the X's and O's show a shadow before object is placed.
+Power-Ups